Financial-Times/origami/README.md

 ### Build tool
 Include the script provided by the build tool and the CSS file.
-The script exposes a global variable named `oLivefyreCommentClient`.
+The script exposes a global variable named `oComments`.

 ### Bower
 As a bower dependency: